P-p-H-d/mlib/README.md

 ##### M\_PARENTHESIS\_P(expression)

-Return 1 if the argument 'expression' starts a parenthesis and ends it (like '(...)'), 0 otherwise.
+Return 1 if the argument 'expression' starts with a parenthesis and ends with it (like '(...)'), 0 otherwise.
 Return a pre-processing token corresponding to this value (meaning it is evaluated at macro processing stage, not at compiler stage).